cesanta/elk/README.md

 Elk is a tiny embeddable JavaScript engine that implements a small but usable subset of ES6.
 It is designed for microcontroller development.
-Instead of writing firmware code in C/C++, Elk allows to develop in JavaScript.
+Instead of writing firmware code entirely in C/C++, Elk allows to add JavaScript customisations to the firmware developed in C - which is a great way to let customers to extend/customise device functionality.
-Another use case is providing customers with a secure, protected scripting environment for product customisation.

 Elk features include:

 - Cross platform.
 Works anywhere from 8-bit microcontrollers to 64-bit servers
 - Zero dependencies.
 Builds cleanly by ISO C or ISO C++ compilers
 - Easy to embed: just copy `elk.c` and `elk.h` to your source tree
-- Very small and simple embedding API
+- Small and simple embedding API
-- Can call native C/C++ functions from JavaScript and vice versa
 - Does not use malloc.
 Operates with a given memory buffer only
 - Small footprint: about 20KB on flash/disk, about 100 bytes RAM for core VM
 - No bytecode.
 Interprets JS code directly